Invite and negotiate household workload.

 The mother’s curse is believing, “If I really loved my child I would . . . (you fill in the blank).”
 Guilt is a heavy emotion to carry and women tend to carry a big load of it.

 Overview: It was a thrill when Patricia O’Gorman read and endorsed my book From Woe to WOW: How Resilient Women Succeed at Work.
-It was also an honor as she was one of the first experts to write specifically about women’s resilience.
-She saw women as vulnerable to losing touch with their personal power because of […]
+O’Gorman was one of the first experts to write specifically about women’s resilience.
+She saw women as vulnerable to losing touch with their personal power because of their strong focus on relationships and […]

 Humor can help you sustain a more positive, upbeat attitude while dealing with daily hassles.
 Every now and then, reflect on different situations and ask if you just might have taken yourself a little too seriously.
 It might be time to lighten up!